 The Psychology Programme

-The School of Social Sciences (SSS) offers a Bachelor of Arts (with honours) degree for undergraduates who major in psychology.
+The School of Social Sciences (SSS) offers a Bachelor of Social Sciences (with honours) degree for undergraduates who major in psychology.
 The 4-year major curriculum provides students with comprehensive education in psychology.
 Striking a balance between breadth and depth, our core courses provide students with basic knowledge of the main fields of psychology, while our elective courses provide students with opportunities for focused study in more specialised areas, particularly in areas of current psychological research.

 For students from disciplines other than psychology, our second major and minor programmes offer opportunities for students to acquire in-depth knowledge in psychology beyond an introductory level.
 In our broadening courses, we involve students from all disciplines in exploring the relevance of psychology in everyday life.